 Ross Honeywill – author & social scientist

 is a an internationally published author, management consultant and social scientist.
 Ross has written four business books – the most recent published in North America in late 2012.
 He has also had two narrative non-fiction books published and is working on his sixth book, a novel titled Angel’s Trumpet.
 He recently completed a PhD in Social Philosophy & Gender Equity at the University of Tasmania.

-Widely known for his work as a social researcher who applies value theory to the everyday challenges of developed economies, Ross spent 16 years measuring and mapping the impact of a changing social fabric on the future of business & politics, of the marketplace and the workplace.
+Widely known for his work as a social researcher who applies value theory to the everyday challenges of developed economies, Ross has spent 16 years measuring and mapping the impact of a changing social fabric on the future of business & politics, of the marketplace and the workplace.
 Over the past three years he developed Desire Economics to identify that part of the economy that represents high-value consumption, and delivers continuous growth to B2C (business-to-consumer) brands.

 Through his leadership role at KPMG (Asia/Pacific) between 1997 and 2001 and his subsequent work with NEO Consulting Group, Ross is best recognised for his work on the NEO population classification.

 Drawing on his social research Ross provided guidance to global and national brands that have included Qantas, Telstra, David Jones, Lexus, Sony, Westpac Broking, Moët-Hennessy, National Australia Bank, Yahoo!, Fosters, Macquarie Bank, Energex, TXU Energy among others.

 He is also the founder of Desire Economics and a researcher of social intelligence which describes the exclusively human capacity to use very large brains to effectively navigate and negotiate complex social relationships and environments.